About

 Recognition

-Quiet Modernism’s writing has been cited in exhibition press materials and institutional communications by David Zwirner, Sprüth Magers, Van Doren Waxter, Luhring Augustine, Salon 94, and Maureen Paley, among others.
+Quiet Modernism’s writing has been cited, quoted, and included in exhibition press materials, gallery communications, and public institutional posts by David Zwirner, Sprüth Magers, David Kordansky, Van Doren Waxter, Luhring Augustine, Salon 94, and Maureen Paley, among others.

 About the Founder